gerr135/ada_composition/list_iface/README.md

 an easily tunable pattern.

 The code layout follows the type inheritance tree:
+- lists
-- lists:          contains interface at the root of type hierarchy.
+     contains interface at the root of type hierarchy.
 This module provides common interface containing essential primitives to be used in universal, data-layout independent way.

+- lists.fixed
-- lists.fixed     an array-based implementation.
+     an array-based implementation.
 Data is stored in a plain Ada array, parametrized by type discriminant.
 Storage size is fixed at declaration, but no further allocation is needed (or can be done), just like with regular arrays.

+- lists.dynamic
-- lists.dynamic   ACV.Vector as a record entry implementation.
+ACV.Vector as a record entry implementation.
 Data is stored in ACV.Vector as record entry.
-Can grow ans shrink, etc.
+Can grow and shrink, etc.
 This is a classical composition layout.
 Simple to understand and write glue code for methods, but all methods should be explicitly implemented.

+- lists.vectors
-- lists.vectors   ACV.Vector overlaid right over the interface.
+                  ACV.Vector overlaid right over the interface.
                   This composition requires more care to properly connect the pieces, but makes ACV.Vector methods "magically appear" directly callable, with minimum of glue code.
 Only explicitly declared methods need to be implemented,